airbytehq/airbyte/docs/integrations/sources/stripe.md

 5. Choose a **Key name**, and select **Read** for all permissions.
 6. Click **Create key**.

+For more information on Stripe API Keys, see the [Stripe documentation](https://stripe.com/docs/keys).

 ### Set up the Stripe source connector in Airbyte

 1. Log in to your [Airbyte Cloud](https://cloud.airbyte.com/workspaces) or Airbyte Open Source account.